 NCAA Indoor Track & Field Championships Friday, March 9, 2012 Nampa, Idaho

-Iowa City native and World Champion runner Joey Woody is in his first season as director of track and field/cross country for the University of Iowa.
-Woody served as the associate head track and field coach for two seasons and served as assistant coach and director of sprint and hurdle events for the Hawkeyes since 2006.
+Prior to accepting the head coaching position, Woody served as the associate head track and field coach for two seasons.
+He was assistant coach and director of sprint and hurdle events for the Hawkeyes from 2006-12.

 In 2014, the men's 400-meter relay won the Big Ten championship for the second consecutive year.
 Operating with four new members, the relay broke the school record for the second straight season (39.19), and ran to a sixth place finish and All-America honors at the NCAA Outdoor Championships.